 - Berserk: For example, love, trust and determination are all needed for survival; having a goal is the only way to get through the hard times.
 (Still, be careful not to cling too hard.)

 - Bakuman。 has a possible in-universe case with Classroom of Truth.
 At first glance, it is a Deconstructor Fleet story that deconstructs shonen values such as hard work, friendship and so forth, by having the characters trapped in a classroom, only concerned about their own survival, and being forced to admit their selfishness or die.
 However, Takagi points out that the selfish characters were the first to die, and proposes that it's a roundabout way of suggesting that people must work together.

-- Kingdom Come deconstructs the Dark Age and at the same time reconstructs the Silver Age.
+- Kingdom Come deconstructs The Dark Age of Comic Books and at the same time reconstructs the Silver Age.
 In the ending, though, both the Silver Age and Dark Age heroes realize they're fatally flawed in their world views, take off their masks, and rejoin normal human society.

 - Fantastic 1234 by Grant Morrison appears to be deconstructing the Fantastic Four by showing them to be the maladjusted, dysfunctional people they would be in real life.
 Then, it's revealed that this is all a ploy by Doctor Doom to destroy them through a form of superscience mind control and their normal personalities are who they would be in real life - and it ends up reconstructing the Four and deconstructing Doctor Doom himself, revealing him to be little more than a petty, self-obsessed, self-deluding, and unbearably pompous monomaniac who isn't nearly on Reed Richards's level of intelligence and, through devoting his time to a pointless feud driven only because he can't accept his own failings, has pretty much wasted his entire life.
 And he also appears to be going bald.